nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 * [Appendix E : Product Survey](#appendix-e-product-survey)

+## Introduction

+WhatNow is a simple task management tool that aims to make your life easier.
+Instead of straining to remember the tasks that you have to do or hurriedly scribbling it on a post-it, WhatNow is the best way to write down your mountains of tasks.

+This guide describes the design and implementation of WhatNow.
+It will help you understand how WhatNow works and how you can further contribute to its development.
+We have organised this guide in a top-down manner so that you can understand the big picture before moving on to the more detailed sections.

 ## Setting up

 #### Prerequisites

 1. **JDK `1.8.0_60`**  or later<br>
     > Having any Java 8 version is not enough. <br>
-    This app will not work with earlier versions of Java 8.
+    This app will not work with earlier versions of Java 8
 2. **Eclipse** IDE
 3. **e(fx)clipse** plugin for Eclipse (Do the steps 2 onwards given in [this page](http://www.eclipse.org/efxclipse/install.html#for-the-ambitious))